 Richard has been a member of Henry Ford Heritage Association for years serving as director on the board and a member of the speaker’s bureu.
 On August 1st 2016 he became president of HFHA

-Since then she worked/volunteered time to The Henry Ford (7000+ hours), the Henry Ford Estate (tour guide for 20 years), 14 years with the Senior Players Championship, Divorce Recovery workshop leader at Christ the King church, Secretary of the Dearborn Lions Club and Secretary of the Detroit Historical Memorial Society.
+Since then she volunteered time to The Henry Ford Museum (7500+ hours), the Henry Ford Estate (tour guide for 20 years), 14 years with the Ford Senior Players Golf Tournament, Divorce Recovery workshop leader at Christ the King Church, Secretary of the Dearborn Lions Club and Secretary of the Detroit Historical Memorial Society.
+She also served on the resident council of Henry Ford Village where she resides with her husband Richard.

-Currently she is Vice President of the Historical Memorial Society, a speaker for the Henry Ford Heritage Association as well as a Director on the Board.
-She is also the Recording Secretary at the Henry Ford Village where she and Richard now live.
+Currently she is Vice President of the Detroit Historical Memorial Society, a speaker for the Henry Ford Heritage Association as well as a current board member.

 I was born and raised in the Dearborn/Dearborn Heights area with no plans to go anywhere soon.
 I think this is the best place to live in the U.S. I graduated from Riverside High School in 1970 and then Henry Ford Community College with an associate degree in automotive technology.
 I have been working as a engineering/mechanical technician for various companies in the Detroit area for the past 36 years.
 The first being Holley carburetor and the latest Freudenberg-NOK.
 I’ve been lucky in that time, never being without a job and truly enjoying what I do.